Ecclesall: Transport

 Ecclesall Road is the main road (A625) from central Sheffield to the south-west, at first following the Porter Brook, then running through Ecclesall and Dore.
 The road is a major shopping area.
 Attractions including the Sheffield Botanical Gardens and the Sheffield General Cemetery lie alongside it, as does one of the campuses of Sheffield Hallam University.
 Abbeydale Road South (A621) is another major road that runs through the ward.
-The Midland Main Line railway line runs along the southern boundary of the ward, though the closest stations are outside of the ward at Sheffield and Dore & Totley, the former Millhouses & Ecclesall station was closed on 10 June 1968.
+The Midland Main Line railway line runs along the southern boundary of the ward, though the closest stations are outside of the ward at Sheffield and Dore & Totley.
+The former Millhouses & Ecclesall station was closed on 10 June 1968.
 The Sheffield Supertram currently has no routes through Ecclesall ward, but a planned extension to Dore would skirt the southern boundary.

 Parks and recreation

 About half of Ecclesall ward is made up of rural areas, parkland, or woodland.
 These areas include a large portion of the 350 acre Ecclesall Woods, an area of ancient woodland that is known locally for being a bluebell wood.
 In the north section of the ward is Bingham Park, Whiteley Woods and part of the Porter valley; Millhouses Park marks the ward's southern boundary.
-The ward also includes some of Whirlow Brook Park and the Limb valley.
+The ward also includes some of Whirlow Brook Park and the Limb Valley.
 The Sheffield Round Walk skirts the ward, running through a number of these parks.

 Education

 There are two secondary schools within Ecclesall ward, High Storrs School and Silverdale School.
-The ward also includes Ecclesall Infants and Junior Schools, Dobcroft Junior School, Greystones Primary School, Mylnhurst Convent School, and St Wilfrid's Primary School.
+The ward also includes Ecclesall Primary School (formerly Ecclesall Infants) and Clifford All Saints C Of E Primary School (formerly Ecclesall Junior School), Dobcroft Junior School, Greystones Primary School, Mylnhurst Convent School, and St Wilfrid's Primary School.